OpenFn/apollo/services/search/README.md

 ## Search (RAG)

-The Search service allows for the retrieval of data relevant to user queries.
-Clients are encouraged to provide as much context as possible in their queries to receive the most pertinent information from the documents.

-This service primarily integrates Retrieval-Augmented Generation (RAG) with Apollo, enhancing the accuracy and relevance of the results returned to the user.
+The Search Service integrates Retrieval-Augmented Generation (RAG) with Apollo to enhance the accuracy and relevance of data retrieval based on user queries.
+By leveraging this service, clients can obtain pertinent information from documents, provided they include sufficient context in their queries.

 ## Usage - Search Service